AzulGarza/talks/pyladies-2025/slides.md

 - originally from Mexico, now based in San Francisco, California
 - pronouns: she/her 💅
 - a time series fan
-    - co-founded nixtla
+    - spent the last decade building open tools and models for forecasting
-    - co-created one of the largest time series ecosystems, the nixtlaverse
+    - helped create one of the largest open-source time series ecosystems
-    - co-built TimeGPT, the first foundation time series model
+    - co-author of the first foundation time series models
     - more than 10 years of experience in the time series field
 - now i'm building TimeCopilot, the genai forecasting agent